Our Basic Beliefs

 You should live to serve Christ anywhere and at all times.
 The Bible teaches that every Christian is called to Christian service, regardless of his or her vocation.
 We practice the truth that every believer is a minister by living as a follower of Christ.
 Every believer has direct access to God through prayer and the Scripture.

 You should live as a manager… not an owner of your time, talents and treasures.
 The Bible teaches us that we are His workmanship, created in Christ – we are His ‘poetry in motion.'
 As we are connected with God, it enables us to fulfill His purpose and will, not only for our lives but for others as well.
 As a vessel for Him, we will be blessed through blessing others.

 Your life and words should tell others about Christ.
 It is the responsibility of every Christian to share the Good News with those God allows us to contact daily.

 You should live guided by the Spirit and Word of God.
-It is imperative today that Christians in our culture seek the aid of the Holy Spirit in cultivating sensitivity to evils of society.
+It is imperative that Christians seek the aid of the Holy Spirit in cultivating sensitivity to evils of sin.

 More information about our church and beliefs are available through our Starting Point Class.